Reinforcement Learning Based Temporal Logic Control with Soft Constraints Using Limit-deterministic Generalized Buchi Automata: Automaton Analysis

 \section{Automaton Analysis}

 To solve Problem \ref{Prob1}, Section \ref{Embedded-LDGBA} first presents how the LDGBA in Def. \ref{def:LDGBA} can be extended to E-LDGBA to keep tracking the non-visited accepting sets.
-Section \ref{subsec:Relax_PMDP} presents the construction of a relaxed product MDP to handle soft LTL constraints.
+Section~\ref{subsec:Pro_MDP} shows the traditional approach and the corresponding challenges for infeasible tasks.
+Section~\ref{subsec:Relax_PMDP} presents the construction of a relaxed product MDP to handle soft LTL constraints.
 The benefits of incorporating E-LDGBA with relaxed product MDP are discussed in Section \ref{subsec:Property_relax}.